soeren-m/pixelpart-plugin-unity/docs/usage.md

 ## Importing effects

-Save the effect you created in *Pixelpart* as a *.ppfx* file and place it into the *Assets* folder of your Unity project.
-If the plugin is installed correctly, Unity recognizes the *.ppfx* file as a Pixelpart effect and shows it with the Pixelpart icon in the project browser.
+Save the effect you created in Pixelpart as a *.ppfx* file and place it into the *Assets* folder of your Unity project.
+If the plugin is installed correctly, Unity recognizes the *.ppfx* file as a Pixelpart effect and shows it in the project browser.

 ![Project browser](./images/project-browser.png)

 ## Playing effects

 To play an effect, attach the *Pixelpart/Pixelpart Effect* component to a game object in your scene and drag the effect asset (*.ppfx* file) onto the *Effect Asset* field in the component's inspector window.
-The selected effect should now be rendered when running the game.
+The selected effect should now be visible in the scene.
 If the effect *does not* appear, make sure you have set an appropriate *Effect Scale* value in the node's inspector.

 ![Effect inspector](./images/inspector.png)

-## Effect properties
+The inspector allows you change how the effect is simulated and rendered.

 Property | Description
 -------- | -----------